-Thanks to the new .pswe format file transfer from your computer to your smartphone and vice versa is very easy.
-So, you can easily transfer databases that you created with and stored on your local system to your smartphone in order to also have access to your databases from your smartphone.
+Thanks to the new .pswe format, file transfer from your computer to your smartphone and vice versa is very easy.
+Thus, you can easily transfer databases that you created with and stored on your local system to your smartphone in order to also have access to your databases from your smartphone.

 To do so, proceed as follows: